 Information security and cyber security are two sides of the same coin but are not interchangeable.
 As technology continues to evolve, it is becoming increasingly important to recognize the difference between Information Security and Cyber Security, especially for those in a position of power.
-Whether you’re a CEO, an IT manager, or a student interested in learning more about information technology, understanding the distinction between information security and cyber security is critical.

 What Is Information Security?